FortiGate

 1. Limit logging to essential events by adjusting log settings or disabling memory logging if using devices like FortiAnalyzer, FortiGate Cloud, and Syslog servers.

-2. Reduce worker count: Reduce the worker count accordingly if your FortiGate is using any of the processes listed below heavily be careful before changing the values:
+2. Reduce worker count: Reduce the worker count accordingly if FortiGate is using any of the processes listed below.
+Be careful before changing the values.
+Refer to the following KB article for more information: Technical Tip: Reduce memory usage by reducing the number of spawned daemons.

 config system global